Skip over main navigation

 Expand

-You can communicate with your loved one in prison by writing letters to eachother.
+You can communicate with your loved one in prison by writing letters to each other.
 Each week a prisoner is allowed to send one free letter.
-If they want to send more than this then they need to purchase stamps and envelopes from the prison canteen.
-Alternatively, you can post self-addressed stamped envelopes to the prisoner so they can post letters back to you.
-If a prisoner is on remand then they are allowed to send 2 free letters a week.
+If they want to send more than this, they need to purchase stamps and envelopes from the prison canteen, which is usually done weekly.
+If a prisoner is on remand, then they are allowed to send 2 free letters a week.

 Published: 2nd November, 2020